FedEx MD-11: Reliable Powerhouse in Cargo Aviation

 For FedEx, the MD-11 enabled expansion into new markets.
 It supported the introduction of robust international routes.
 The collaboration between McDonnell Douglas and FedEx is a testament to successful strategic partnerships in aviation.

-Although its time with FedEx is coming to an end, the MD-11’s impact remains.
+Although its time with FedEx is ending, the MD-11’s impact remains.
 It exemplifies how engineering and strategic operational use can create industry milestones.
-Its legacy will continue to influence future aircraft designs.
+Its legacy will continue influencing future aircraft designs, and those of us who appreciate aviation engineering will remember this remarkable trijet fondly.